Labbeti/torchoutil/README.md

 The main requirement is **[PyTorch](https://pytorch.org/)**.

-To check if the package is installed and show the package version, you can use the following command:
+To check if the package is installed and show the package version, you can use the following command in your terminal:
 ```bash
 torchoutil-info
 ```

+This library works on all Python versions from 3.8 to 3.13 and on Linux, Mac and Windows.

 ## Examples